 But if you are into barbecuing or baking, then you must have heard about grilling with parchment paper and butcher paper in the past.
 Both of these papers can be handy for cooking as well as food preparations before you even start cooking.
-As a result, a lot of you might be confused between parchment paper vs butcher paper.
-You can find a lot of details regarding the difference between butcher paper and parchment paper by going through this article until the end.
+Their prevalent use across different styles of cooking can cause some confusion regarding their suitability to certain cooking procedures.

-A butcher paper is a heavy-duty paper that is mainly used for wrapping meat which you might use for grilling and BBQ.
+A butcher paper is a heavy-duty paper that is mainly used for wrapping meat which you might also use for grilling and BBQ.
 These papers are available in both sheets and rolls as per your convenience.
 As for its construction, it has low lignin along with caustic soda and sulfide mixture for high strength.

-When to use Butcher Paper?
+1. When To Use Butcher Paper?

 As per its name, a butcher paper is mainly used to wrap meat and fish once you get it from the butcher shop.
 This allows you to easily take the meat back to your home because of its strength and makes for a great protective cover.
 While butcher paper cannot be used for grilling directly on a high flame, it can certainly be used for smoking your meat while keeping it covered for controlled smoking.
 Some users also use butcher paper as a fire starter in their grill as this paper burns really well and can be a great starter fuel for your charcoal or wood pellets.